skhemissa/Distributed-PKI/README.md

         if you get the following error message when you run a script : "ImportError: No module named Savoir" see https://github.com/DXMarkets/Savoir/issues/6#issuecomment-335036784

-- Into the D-PKI scripts directory, update the file ledger.conf with the following inputs : rpcport >> from file $HOME/.multichain/distributedPKI/params.dat get the value for default-rpc-port
-        rpcuser and rpcpassword >> from file $HOME/.multichain/distributedPKI/multichain.conf no change for rpchost, chainName, streamName
+- Into the D-PKI scripts directory, update the file ledger.conf with the following inputs : rpcport by running the following command cat $HOME/.multichain/distributedPKI/params.dat | grep default-rpc-port rpcuser and rpcpasswrd by running the following command cat $HOME/.multichain/distributedPKI/multichain.conf /!\ no change for rpchost, chainName, streamName